shaysnutss/Full-Stack-Dev-Assessment/README.md

 # Simple CRUD TO-DO List Application

 ## Overview
 This Simple CRUD TO-DO list application is designed to help you manage tasks efficiently.
-The application features a robust backend developed with Python and Flask, a dynamic frontend created using ReactJS, and a MySQL database for data persistence.
+The application features a  backend developed with Python and Flask, a  frontend created using ReactJS, and a MySQL database for data persistence.

 ## Getting Started